Mountaineer killed in avalanche near Mt Cook was 40yo Australian senior police constable

-The mountaineer killed in an avalanche near Mt Cook yesterday was an off-duty Australian senior police officer.
+The mountaineer killed in an avalanche near Mt Cook yesterday was an off-duty Australian senior police officer with two young daughters.

-Police this afternoon said it was 40-year-old was Nathan Deutschbein.
+Police this afternoon said he was 40-year-old was Nathan Deutschbein.

-An Australian police spokesman confirmed to the Herald a 40-year-old leading senior constable in the Blue Mountains Area Command, New South Wales, was killed in the avalanche yesterday.
+An Australian police spokesman confirmed to the Herald he was a leading senior constable in the Blue Mountains Area Command, New South Wales.

+A Gofundme page has been set up to support Deutschbein's wife Skye and their two young daughters.

+"Our hearts are utterly devastated for Skye," said page administrator Shalene Roberts.

+"We also know that many expenses lie ahead for the family, and we would like to try to ease some of that burden.

+"The Christmas holiday this year is going to be exceptionally hard, and we don't want financial need to compound the devastation."

-The tragic incident occurred around 1.30pm yesterday as the off-duty officer and a fellow mountaineer were descending the Eugenie Glacier, just below the Footstool mountain peak.
+The tragic incident occurred around 1.30pm yesterday as Deutschbein and a fellow mountaineer were descending the Eugenie Glacier, just below the Footstool mountain peak.

-Australian police were offering support and condolences to the man's wife and family.
+Australian police were offering support and condolences to the Deutschbein's wife and family.

 Mid-South Canterbury Area Commander Inspector Dave Gaskin said it was difficult to say why the avalanche was set off but it was more than probable the group triggered it while crossing the snow field as the snow conditions were pretty unstable.

-Two other people were climbing with the person who died - one had minor injuries and the other was uninjured.
+Two other people were climbing with the person who died - one had minor injuries and the other was uninjured because he had remained at the hut that day.

 Gaskin said police had no details of the mountaineers but understood they were reasonably proficient and experienced.